zx80/flask-simple-auth/README.md

     return "", 204
 ```

-The `autoparams` decorator should be place after the `authorize` decorator.
+The `parameters` decorator **must** be placed *after* the `authorize` decorator.

-A side-effect of the `parameters` and `autoparams` decorator passing of request
-parameters as named function parameters is that request parameter names must be
-valid python identifiers, which excludes keywords such as `pass`, `def` or `for`.

-###  `parameters` Decorator

-This decorator has two flavors.

-With positional string arguments, it expects these parameter names and
+The decorator also accepts positional string arguments.
+It expects these
-generates a *400* if any is missing from the request, and passes them
+parameter names and generates a *400* if any is missing from the request,
-to function named parameters.
+and passes them to function named parameters.
 The decorator looks for HTTP or JSON parameters.

 ```Python